httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Create the Signature Input {#canonicalization}

 The Signature Input is a US-ASCII string containing the content that will be signed.
 To create it, the signer concatenates together entries for each identifier in the signature's Covered Content in the order it occurs in the list, with each entry separated by a newline `"\n"`.
 An identifier's entry is a US-ASCII string consisting of the lowercased identifier followed with a colon `":"`, a space `" "`, and the identifier's canonicalized value (described below).

-If Covered Content contains `*created` and the signature's Creation Time is undefined or the signature's Algorithm name starts with `rsa`, `hmac`, or `ecdsa` an implementation MUST produce an error.

-If Covered Content contains `*expires` and the signature does not have an Expiration Time or the signature's Algorithm name starts with `rsa`, `hmac`, or `ecdsa` an implementation MUST produce an error.

 If Covered Content contains an identifier for a header field that is not present or malformed in the message, the implementation MUST produce an error.